-Lobuche peak climbing offers panoramic views of Himalayan peaks like Everest (8850), Nuptse, Lhotse, Makalu, Baruntse and Ama Dablam, Chocolate, Thamserku, Kantega peak and Tawache peak, etc. The mountain is also known as the ‘False peak.’
-The Lobuche peak climbing offers you enough opportunity to enjoy the fantastic view of Mt.
-Everest, including several other similar peaks and explore the Buddhist monasteries and shrines along with extraordinary wildlife.
+Lobuche peak climbing offers panoramic views of Himalayan peaks like Everest (8850).
+Nuptse, Lhotse, Makalu, Baruntse and Ama Dablam.
+Chocolate, Thamserku, Kantega peak and Tawache peak, etc. The mountain is also known as the ‘False peak.’
+It offers you enough opportunity to enjoy the fantastic view of Mt.
+Everest. including several other similar peaks.
+Explore the Buddhist monasteries and shrines along with extraordinary wildlife.

 Lobuche peak climbing journey starts from Lukla.
 Then, we follow the Everest base camp trekking trail to reach the Lobuche peak base camp and set up base camp for the upcoming summit. the trip follows through lush valleys, Sherpa village, Namche Bazaar, Tengboche, Pheriche, Lobuche, Gorakshep to finally Mt.
 Everest base camp then the summit.
 We descend to the Imja Khola and continue to the villages of Pangboche and Pheriche before finally approaching the Khumbu Glacier.

 Heading Lobuche is a vantage point for some spectacular views of Ama Dablam and also Taweche.
 Breath-taking sceneries second to none.
 Rugged mountains of the north.
 Long and treacherous walk up and down the hill going to meet the pleasant end with a warm welcome and homely environment makes you forget every struggle of the climbing of Lobuche Peak.